-The quality mark means that food has been produced to the highest standards.
+The Quality Mark means that food has been produced to the highest Bord Bia standards verified at every stage.

 Called the “royal herb” by the ancient Greeks, this annual is a member of the mint family.